-- 20-minute parent education video can be uploaded to your hospital’s newborn channel or to patients’ tablets
+- 20-minute parent education video can be uploaded to your hospital’s newborn channel or to patient tablets

 - Available in ENGLISH and SPANISH

 - Winner of National Health Information Award

 - Information to help parents prevent and solve problems around infant crying, eating, sleeping and attachment

 - Click HERE to see preview

 - HUG Your Baby and You! handout helps parents in the hospital reflect on information presented in HUG parent video.
 Nurses can then personalized teaching based on parents’ questions about THEIR newborn.

 - Roadmap to Breastfeeding Success handout at discharge helps mothers anticipate how upcoming changes in baby’s development may impact their breastfeeding experience (birth to one year).

 - HUG E-Newsletter Series after discharge

-- Continues information and video links about breastfeeding, and baby’s growth and development, over the next year
+- Offers information and video links about breastfeeding, and baby’s growth and development, over the next year

 - Newsletters arrive weekly for 12 weeks, then monthly until one year